 During your event, designate one person (or a team, depending on the size of your event) to post live from panel sessions and keynotes.
-You can also post photos of attendees, crowd shots, sound bytes from your presenters, short videos…the possibilities are endless.
+You can also post photos of attendees, crowd shots, sound bytes from your presenters, or short videos—the possibilities are endless!

 What’s great about having these assets is that you can use them again to promote the following year’s event.
-Those photos and videos will become reminders of how exciting last year’s event was, and show people who missed out why they should register this time around!
+Those photos and videos will become reminders of how exciting last year’s event was and show people who missed out on why they should register this time around!

-Marketing your conference is a high-stakes game that requires plenty of planning and strategy, as well as on-the-spot thinking.
+Taking time to craft your conference marketing strategy is a high-stakes game that requires plenty of planning as well as critical and on-the-spot thinking.
 But if you do it right, you’ll reap the rewards for years—and events—to come.